miker704/Strife/patches.md

     - Replaced previous method of rendering dmServer icon avatars with svg masking in DmServer nav bar.
     - Replaced previous svg image use for dmServer avatars with a newer on in dmServer nav bar.
     - Add global scroll bars style sheet.
+    - Add scroll bar backups for reference to old version of previopusly used styled bars for components across the app.

 ## Backend Changes